-This Annual Drinking Water Quality Report for calendar year 2020 is designed to inform you about your drinking water quality.
-Scott County Public Service Authority's (SCPSA) goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
+This Annual Drinking Water Quality Report for calendar year 2024 is designed to inform you about your drinking water quality.
+Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
 The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH).
 If you want additional information about any aspect of your drinking water or want to know how to participate in decisions that may affect the quality of your drinking water, please contact: